elephantscale/es-training-new/streaming/slides/Streaming-Primer.md

 ---

 ## Streaming Stack

+* Here are some popular choices for streaming stack

+* Each tier, you can plugin a technology -- think of it like legos!

 <img src="../../assets/images/streaming/Streaming-Platforms.png" alt="Streaming-Platforms.png" style="width:75%;"/><!-- {"left" : 0.41, "top" : 2.4, "height" : 4.26, "width" : 9.43} -->